bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module5_lab/genemania_lab.md

 Steps 7
 7	We are going next to add miRs and drug interaction networks.
 Click on ‘Show advanced option   ’ which is located at the right of the search box.
 Check “Drug-interactions-2013” and “miRNA-target-predictions-2013” as “Attributes”.
 Check “Physical interactions” and “Co-expression” .
 Click on “Customise advanced options”.
 Set “Max resultant genes” to 20 and “Max resultant attributes” to 40.
 Click on the search icon    and wait for the results.
 Explore the network.

-Tips: the Drug-interactions and miRNA-target-predictions nodes are displayed in gray.
+**Tips**: the Drug-interactions and miRNA-target-predictions nodes are displayed in gray.
 The nodes connected to a drug are genes that are targeted by the drug and nodes connected to a  microRNA (miR) are genes predicted to be targeted by this miR.